JusticeRage/ApkTrack/README.md

 # ApkTrack

+This project hasn't been maintained for years, this repository will now be archived.
+I'm sure other people have picked up on the idea since them, thanks a lot to all Apktrack users!

 #### Check for updates on PlayStore and other sources

 ApkTrack checks, if updates for installed apps are available.